anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 - No access to the source code but know how components of the application work.
 - Technical but not as technical as White Box Testing.

+## Some Places to learn about Manual testing

+- Guru99.com

 ## What is Static Testing?